CoreJJ

-Jo Yong-in (조용인), better known as CoreJJ, is a South Korean League of Legends player who is the support for Team Liquid of the League of Legends Championship Series (LCS).
+Jo Yong-in (조용인), better known as CoreJJ, is a South Korean League of Legends player who is the support for Team Liquid of the League of Legends Championship of The Americas (LTA).
 He won the 2017 World Championship with Samsung Galaxy.
 He was named MVP of the 2020 LCS Summer Split.
 He received his green card in February 2022.